 Many other findings clearly show that technology is a very ancient reality.
 “Ancient knowledge was a lot more refined and developed than we have been taught hitherto.
 From batteries to planispheres, an assortment of gadgets have been excavated and found.

 Two notable finds were the Nimrud lens and the famous Antikythera Mechanism.
 The 3,000 year old Nimrud lens was discovered at the palace of Nimrud, in Iraq.
 Some experts believe the lens was part of an ancient telescope the Babylonians used, hence their advanced knowledge of astronomy.

 And the famous Antikythera Mechanism (200 BC.) was created to calculate the movements of the sun, moon and planets to predict celestial events.
 Unfortunately, we can only speculate on the ways many of these devices were created, used and why the ancient knowledge pertaining to them disappeared for millennia afterwards.” (source)

 As history persists in denying the evidence, we will continue to ignore thousands of years of human adventure.
 Why must intellectuals be so stupid?
-Oh, do not look: it’s called Kaliyuga.
+Simple enough: it’s called Kaliyuga.